Corporate Distributions

 Besides dividends, shareholders can receive compensation as employees of the corporation, or they may receive loans from the corporation in which they must pay a reasonable interest rate.

-However, some shareholders of closely held corporations may attempt to benefit by using property of the corporation without compensating the corporation for the use of the property.
+However, some shareholders of closely held corporations may attempt to benefit by using property of the corporation without compensating the corporation for their use.
 In such cases, the IRS will treat the FMV of the property as a constructive dividend.
-A shareholder may also engage in activities that are a personal interest of the shareholder, but not much of a benefit to the corporation.
+A shareholder may also engage in activities that are a personal interest of the shareholder, but not beneficial to the corporation.
 In these cases, the expenses deducted by the corporation because of the personal interest will be treated as a constructive dividend to the shareholder.